 Related Reading: How To Love Yourself – 21 Self Love Tips

 Examples of emotional boundaries are all about following your instincts.
-Listen to your body and you will know if your boundaries are being crossed or not.
-Increased heart rate, sweating, tightness in your chest, an ache in your stomach or clenched fists could all be indicators of breached boundaries.
+Listen to your body and you will know if your boundaries are being crossed.
+Increased heart rate, sweating, tightness in your chest, an ache in your stomach, or clenched fists could all be indicators of breached boundaries.
 Pay attention to how your body and mind react to a certain situation and you will be able to see the crossing boundaries examples if there are any in your relationship.

 4. Examples of emotional boundaries – Negotiation and dialogue

 Kranti says, “Talk.
 Communicate with your partner about all that is hurting you or turning you into someone you’re not.
 Don’t be afraid to express yourself if there is something that you don’t like.
 Speak up for yourself because nobody else is going to.”
 Emotional boundaries in a dating setting are all about negotiation.
 One of the examples of setting boundaries could be telling your boss, “No, I cannot work overtime for the whole week.
 How about two days per week?”

 The same could be applied to your romantic relationship as well.
 An example of emotional boundaries in a relationship could be saying, “Hey, I don’t feel comfortable sharing passwords of my social media accounts.
 I think that is a violation of my privacy” instead of saying something aggressive like, “Why the hell would you want to know my passwords?
 Do you not trust me?”